 Anti-Allergen

-If you suffer from allergies or have someone in the household with respiratory issues, then you’ll want to consider an anti-allergen vacuum – one with a HEPA filter or allergen bags.
-The HEPA filter will help capture dust mites, pollen, and mold, contributing to many people’s allergies.
+For those who suffer from allergies or have respiratory issues, an anti-allergen vacuum is a must.
+Look for a robot vacuum with a HEPA filter or allergen bags to help capture dust mites, pollen, and mold.

 Boundary Strips

-Boundary strips can be laid down to prevent your robot from going to an area you don’t want it to go to.
-Let’s say you have pets, and you don’t want the vacuum hitting their water bowl – you can put a boundary strip down, and it will let the vacuum know not to go into that area.
-Maybe there is a play area with small toys scattered, and if you want the vacuum to avoid that area, you can with boundary strips.
-Not all vacuums come with boundary strips.
+For example: Let’s say you have pets, and you don’t want the vacuum hitting their water bowl – you can put a boundary strip down, and it will let the vacuum know not to go into that area.

 Boost Technology

-Boost Technology will automatically increase the suction power within 1.5 seconds when extra vacuuming strength is needed to get the best clean.
+Boost Technology is a feature that automatically increases the suction power within 1.5 seconds when extra vacuuming strength is needed for a better clean.

 Charging Station